goatandsheep/McMaster_Notes/TRON_3TB4.md

 > **Non-Return to Zero mode**:
 > Pulses will never return to 0

-The signal is bit-stuffed to keep its value, until the next pulse
+The signal is bit-stuffed to keep its value, until the next pulse.
+If there are too many consecutive 1s, clock synchronization can be lost, so maximum of 5 1s in a row.

 ![consecutive pulses](images/nrzcode.png)